docxology/cohereants/markdown/05_discussion.md

 One of the most intriguing implications is for nestmate recognition in eusocial Hymenoptera (ants, bees, wasps).
 These insects rely heavily on cuticular hydrocarbons (CHCs) for identifying nestmates from non-nestmates, with recognition occurring in milliseconds.

 **Mechanistic Advantages**: The vibrational theory suggests that nestmate recognition operates through electromagnetic detection rather than molecular binding, explaining the remarkable speed and accuracy of this process.
 Electromagnetic detection eliminates the slower processes of molecular diffusion and receptor binding.
+We quantify latency advantages using `src/core.calculate_response_time_improvement` with coverage in `tests/test_core.py`.

 **Quantitative Evidence**: Studies on leaf-cutting ants (*Atta vollenweideri*) demonstrate that thermo-sensitive sensilla coeloconica respond to infrared radiation with thresholds of 0.5-2.0 mW/cm².
 This sensitivity enables detection of CHC emission differences that distinguish nestmates from non-nestmates.